meh-sudhanshu/WebFundamentals/README.md

-1.Number Game -> A wen application where you will be able to increase and decrease a number in the range 0-10.
+1.Number Game -> A web application where you will be able to increase and decrease a number in the range 0-10.

                 if you try to go beyond 0-10 range a warning box will appear.